 Right or Left 75 mm 3 in

 Above 30mm 1in.

 Below 100mm.
 4in.

 In Front 450mm.
-18in
+18in.

-REMOVAL OF THE CASE Refer to Fig. 8
+REMOVAL OF THE CASE

-- Lower the electrical cover.
+1. Lower the electrical cover.
 This is detached by unscrewing the two pozidrive screws located at the top of the control panel, pulling the cover towards you and carefully lowering.
-Care should be taken to prevent strain on the cables and connections. - 2.
-Remove the case by unscrewing the two pozidrive screws located at the bottom and rear of the case, and lifting and pulling forward off the two pegs which are located at the top.
+Care should be taken to prevent strain on the cables and connections.

+2. Remove the case by unscrewing the two pozidrive screws located at the bottom and rear of the case, and lifting and pulling forward off the two pegs which are located at the top.
 The case should be kept vertical as it is removed.
-Examine the sealing strip for damage and replace if necessary.